blockchaintp/sextant-dev/README.md

 ```
 **Starting api:**

-STEP 3.1.1: Open a shell terminal.
+STEP 3.1.1: Open a shell terminal. <br>
-STEP 3.1.2: Set the enviroment variable `export MANUALRUN=1`
+STEP 3.1.2: Set the enviroment variable `export MANUALRUN=1` <br>
-STEP 3.1.3: Access the internals of the sextant-api container by running the `make api.cli` script.
+STEP 3.1.3: Access the internals of the sextant-api container by running the `make api.cli` script. <br>
 STEP 3.1.4: Assuming that you have a completely clean sextant state, run the preserve script.
-If you are merely re-starting stopped containers skip this step.
+If you are merely re-starting stopped containers skip this step.<br>
-STEP 3.1.5: Activate the api code.
+STEP 3.1.5: Activate the api code.<br>

 Assuming a completely clean state, execute the following sequence of commands: